 - Combination of traditional and modern healing therapies (hence the name medtrad)

 - Treatment of different diseases in a herbal clinic run on daily basis on Rukararwe grounds

-Although many diseases can be treated at Rukararwe’s clinic, African Health Practitioners have concentrated much more on providing an alternative remedy against malaria.
-This is a logical step, because malaria claims 30% of the death toll in the country per year, mainly young children, expectant mothers, and, of recent, it has had a devastating effect on the country’s Health system because of the HIV/AIDS epidemic.
+Although many diseases can be treated at Rukararwe’s clinic, African Health Practitioners have concentrated on providing an alternative remedy against malaria.
+This is a logical step, because malaria claims 30% of the death toll in the country per year, mainly young children, expectant mother.

-Since RPWRD started promoting traditional healing 20 years ago, it has been observed that the national health care system has, for many years, overlooked the important role that traditional healing plays.
-We realized that a lot of malaria patients receive effective treatment from african traditional practitioners, and as a matter of fact, it is common to find that there are many anti – malaria recipes in different villages.
+When RPWRD started promoting traditional healing in 1986, it has been observed that the national health care system has underestimated the important role of traditional healing.
+We realized that a lot of malaria patients receive effective treatment from traditional practitioners, there are even many different anti-malaria recipes in different villages.

-In 1996, a team of Traditional practitioners from RPWRD collaborated with a Makerere University academic and established that a mixture of three herbal remedies (which are locally available) heals effectively malaria.
+In 1996, a team of Traditional practitioners from RPWRD collaborated with a Makerere University academic and established a mixture of three herbal remedies (which are locally available) that heals effectively malaria.
 Their findings have been published in an English medical journal “The Tropical Doctor” Vol. 27 of 1997.
-A team led by Dr. Merlin Wilcox in 1999 confirmed similar findings and published in a memo that was circulated within the Dept. of Infectious Diseases, Birmingham Heartlands Hospital, (UK).
+A team led by Dr. Merlin Wilcox in 1999 confirmed similar findings.